-mech_type

-The security mechanism used.
+mech_type The security mechanism used.
 Set to NULL if you don't care which mechanism is used.

-output_token

-The token to send to the initiator.
-Should be initialized to GSS_C_NO_BUFFER before the ret_flags function is called (or its length field set to zero).
-If the length is zero, no token needs to be sent.
+output_token The token to send to the initiator.
+Should be initialized to to be sent.

-Flags indicating additional services or parameters requested for this context. ret_flags flags should be logically AND'd to test the returned bit-mask value, as in:
+GSS_C_NO_BUFFER before the function is called (or its length field set to zero).
+If the length is zero, no token needs ret_flags Flags indicating additional services or parameters requested for this context. ret_flags flags should be logically AND'd to test the returned bit-mask value, as in:

-'''

-if (ret_flags & GSS_C_CONF_FLAG)

-confidentiality = TRUE;
+if (ret flags & GSS C CONF FLAG) confidentiality = TRUE;

-'''